oisdk/site/drafts/list-manipulation-tricks.markdown

 > How can you split a list in half, in one pass, without taking its length?

-This first one is a relatively well-known trick, but it occasionally comes in handy, so I thought I'd mention it first.
+This first one is a relatively well-known trick, but it occasionally comes in handy, so I thought I'd mention it.
 The naive way is as follows:

 ```haskell